bolescs/Red_Ventures_WebDriverIO/README.md

 # Red Ventures WebDriverIO project.
 ## Installations and how to run the tests:
-###You must have Node.js, Java, Chrome, and Firefox installed before running.
+You must have Node.js, Java, Chrome, and Firefox installed before running.

-###Download this project onto your computer.
+Download this project onto your computer.

-Open command line and navigate to the we
+Open command line and navigate to the WebDriverIO_project directory.

+Frome here type the following commands: